Helaman 1-6

 Come, Follow Me—For Primary: Book of Mormon 2020 “Helaman 1-6: The Rock of Our Redeemer”

-Make the classroom as dark as possible; then read or summarize the account in Helaman 5:20–40 using a small flashlight.
-How might the Lamanites have felt while in the dark?
-Invite the children to listen for what Aminadab taught the people to do so that the darkness would be lifted, and then read verse 41.
+• To emphasize what Helaman 5:20–41 teaches about darkness and light, try reading or summarizing these verses in the dark, using just a flashlight for light.
+Your children could listen for what the people needed to do so the darkness would be removed.
 Then turn the lights on, and read verses 42–48 together.
+What do these verses teach us about repentance?
 What do these verses teach us about the blessings that repentance brings to our lives?

 Alma 32-35